-Complete a minimum of 85 credits.
+Complete a minimum of 57 credits.
 At least 15 upper-level major Dance credits (numbered 300 and above) must be taken in residence on the UW-Madison campus.

-New first-year Dance-BS and BFA students should expect to register for three 100-level foundational major courses: DANCE 111 Contemporary Dance Technique and Theory I, 5 credits, DANCE 125 Ballet Technique I, and DANCE 162 First Year Workshop for a total of 11 credits.
+New first-year Dance-B.S. and BFA students should expect to register for three 100-level foundational major courses: DANCE 111 Contemporary Dance Technique and Theory I, 3-5 credits, DANCE 125 Ballet Technique I, and DANCE 162 First Year Workshop.
 These courses are taken by all dance majors in their first year, regardless of previous dance training and experience.
 The classes prepare students for advanced study in dance and movement technique.
 Dance majors are assured enrollment in these courses.
-DANCE 165 Introduction to the Histories of Dance is also strongly recommended for the first semester; this course will meet the Global Perspectives requirement in liberal studies.
+DANCE 165 World Dance Cultures: Traditional to Contemporary is also strongly recommended for the first semester; this course will meet the Global Perspectives requirement in liberal studies.